snivilised/cobrass/README.md

 The following points should be noted:

 - validation is implemented using the ___EnumInfo___ instance.
 This could easily have been implemented using an ___EnumValue___ instance instead.
 - the manual assignment of __'outputFormatEnum.Source'___ is a synthetic operation just done for the purposes of illustration.
-When used within the context of a cobra cli, it's cobra that would perform this assignment as it parses the command line, assuming the corresponding flag has been bound in as is peformed here using ___BindValidatedEnum___.
+When used within the context of a cobra cli, it's cobra that would perform this assignment as it parses the command line, assuming the corresponding flag has been bound in as is performed here using ___BindValidatedEnum___.
 - the client would convert this string to the enum type and set on the appropriate native member (ie ___paramSet.Native.Format = outputFormatEnum.Value()___)

 To bind a flag without a short name, the client can either: